PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Melanin is fused by the cells in the follicles of hair and the cells in the skin called melanocytes.
 There are two significant classifications of melanin.
 These are the eumelanin that is associated with a brown-black pigment.
 Then, the pheomelanin is characterized by an orange to red hue.

 Cuticle, Medulla, and Cortex

 Last but not least is the existence of cuticle, medulla, and cortex in the hairs of animals and humans.
 The hair on the body grows on hair follicles — the three layers: the cuticle, the cortex, and the medulla.
 The cuticle is made up of flattened cells that overlay like tiles that can be seen in the terra-cotta roof.
 To avoid damage inside of the hair shaft, the cuticle protects and safeguards it.
 Also, the cuticle is the outermost layer.

 Below the cuticle is where you can find the cortex.
 The cortex is the middle layer of the hair that is made up of lengthy proteins that curl like a twisty telephone cord.
 And the center of the hair is the medulla.
 It is a spongy and soft mass of tissue.
 The medulla is only present in large thick hairs.

 The appearance of human and animal hair is sometimes deceiving.
-Thus, one thing to remember is the animal hair has several colors and that human hair has a consistent pigmentation.
+Thus, one thing to remember is that animal hair has several colors and that human hair has a consistent pigmentation.
 The hair differs in every species, and they serve many purposes.
-In both animals and human hair is utilized in adapting to the coldness and the hotness of the weather.
-In some other things symbolizes a lot of stuff in both species, in the context of protection and comfort.
+In both animals and humans, hair is utilized in adapting to the coldness and the hotness of the weather.
+Some other things symbolize a lot of stuff in both species, in the context of protection and comfort.